Having a Ball

 Andrew Marr charts the events that shaped Britain.
 In the 1920s, Imperial Britannia slid from view and Britain saw a housing boom and the birth of radio broadcasting.

 Andrew Marr's epic series charting the events that shaped Britain.

 In the 1920s, Imperial Britannia was sliding from view and a more modern Britain tried everything new and asked endless questions about how we should live our lives.
 A great new age of experiment arrived in politics, writing, art, sex and drugs.
-Survivors of the Great War threw themselves into the new urban scene of nightclubs, cocktails and jazz, where royalty, gangsters and Hollywood stars rubbed shoulders with new money.
+Survivors of World War I threw themselves into the new urban scene of nightclubs, cocktails and jazz, where royalty, gangsters and Hollywood stars rubbed shoulders with new money.

-With rare archive material and vivid anecdotes, Andrew Marr tells the story of the post-war housing boom; the birth of radio broadcasting and the creation of the BBC; and revolutionary union activities on 'Red' Clydeside.
+With rare archive material and vivid anecdotes, Andrew Marr tells the story of the postwar housing boom; the birth of radio broadcasting and the creation of the BBC; and revolutionary union activities on 'Red' Clydeside.
 Michael Collins risked his life by negotiating with Lloyd George over Ireland, and his assassination kicked off a bloody civil war that was feared by some to be the beginning of the end of the British Empire.
 The modern scourge of political sleaze engulfed Lloyd George in a cash-for-honours scandal involving blackmail, spies and the strange disappearance of a radical MP.
-The General Strike and the Wall Street Crash brought Britain's roaring twenties to a dramatic close.
+The General Strike and the Wall Street Crash brought Britain's Roaring Twenties to a dramatic close.
 As the cocktail party of the decade came to an end, there were uncertain times ahead for modern Britain.